Best Fractional CFO Services for Startup Fundraising in 2026

 Fewer Deals and Stricter Due Diligence

 Venture capital funding has dropped by nearly 30% from peak years, which means investors can be far more selective.
-Due diligence that once took two weeks now stretches to six or eight weeks, with investors requesting detailed cohort analyses, unit economics breakdowns, and scenario planning before even discussing terms.
+Due diligence that once took two weeks now stretches to six or eight weeks, with investors requesting detailed cohort analyses, unit economics breakdowns, key metrics, and scenario planning before even discussing terms.
 Startups without clean financial documentation get filtered out early.

 Longer Close Timelines Impacting Runway